Baharpa/Baharpa/README.md

 # 🌱 Who I Am
 I'm currently pursuing a Computer Programming & Analysis Advanced Diploma at Seneca College. <br>
 In the past two years I have spent most of my time around learning, building, and collaborating to create software and applications that solve real-world problems.
-I thrive in both individual and team projects.
+I thrive in both individual and team projects.<br>

+Looking for a Software Developer Co-op position where I can use my programming skills to use, work on real projects, and learn from experienced.

 ### 🌟 Why Choose Me?
 - Strong programming fundamentals with experience in C++, JavaScript, Python, TypeScript, C, C#, HTML/CSS.